Skip to Main Content Go to Sitemap

 SickKids Summer Research (SSuRe) Program

-The SickKids Summer Research (SSuRe) Program provides professional and career development opportunities for undergraduate students who are working on a research project with a Research Institute (RI) scientist for the summer.
+The SickKids Summer Research (SSuRe) Program provides professional and career development opportunities for undergraduate and medical students who are working on a research project with a Research Institute (RI) scientist for the summer.

 Program highlights